 - Determine whether the school is on the semester system or the quarter system.
 If it is on the quarter system, you will need to take two courses there to get one credit at Duke.

 - For summer courses, you should determine how many days the class meets and how long each period is.
 There must be at least 35 contact hours before Duke will consider transfer credit.

 - Our introductory statistics courses all have computer labs, so you cannot earn transfer credit for a course without a computer lab.
 Try to find out whether your proposed course has a computer lab and, if so, what software is used and what the assignments are.

 How do I request transfer credit?

-After you have checked to see that your course qualifies under all the criteria above, click below to fill out the transfer credit request webform.
+After you have checked to see that your course qualifies under all the criteria above, fill out the transfer credit request webform.

 If your course is approved by the Statistics Department, then you will need to have your transfer request approved by your academic dean.
 The email confirmation you receive from the Statistical Science DUS will count as the Statistical Science approval.

 My transfer request has been approved however the transfer credit has not been officially approved.
 How do I go about selecting my next course?